Is Geology For Me?

 The geology student at UVM

-Perhaps a better way to evaluate your interest in geology is to look briefly at what geology students do at the University of Vermont and what they do when they graduate.
+Perhaps a better way to evaluate your interest in geology is to look briefly at what geology students do and what opportunities you will have at the University of Vermont and what they do when they graduate.
 The proportion of in-state/out-of-state; female/male; public/private school student backgrounds are representative of the wide spectrum of diversity of the College of Arts and Sciences as a whole.
 Some students have superlative chemistry, physics and mathematics backgrounds; others have had very little math and science exposure prior to enrolling in geology courses.

 Geology students have in common a love of outdoors, an interest in the environment, an ability to visualize in three dimensions, and the ability to do good science.
 Geology students at UVM are a close-knit group; they enjoy small classes, a close contact with the professors, and the opportunity to learn from each other.